 It has been bubbling up to a boil in industry circles for a while now.
 When will a Weinstein-gate equivalent for the fashion industry burst forward, implicating photography greats Bruce Weber and Mario Testino in allegations of sexual abuse on shoots towards male models.
-It was in the pipeline for so long that at one point, Steve, (my partner who works at i-D) and I would ask each other casually at dinnertime, when this NY Times story was going to break, along with when the council tax bill was going to arrive. is, I’m afraid to say, a discernible lack of surprise within the industry over what they’re reading.
+It was in the pipeline for so long that at one point, Steve, (my partner who works at i-D) and I would ask each other casually at dinnertime, when this NY Times story was going to break, along with when the council tax bill was going to arrive.
+It’s finally out there and the darker underbelly of this in-depth exposé is, I’m afraid to say, a discernible lack of surprise within the industry over what they’re reading.
 More robes, more hotel rooms, more awkward and harrowing exchanges.
 And what?

-The story broke earlier today and of their editorial Code of Conduct to defend the tidal waves of a would-be backlash.
+The story broke earlier today and Condé Nast responded with a pre-prepped release of their editorial Code of Conduct to defend the tidal waves of a would-be backlash.
 Except maybe not.
 A quick search on Twitter and the response is thus far, no where near as incensed or inflamed as when the Weinstein story broke.
 The consensus on my WhatsApp group convos with friends in the industry is a “Meh” or an apologetic defence of the accused (the allegations against Weber and Testino have been fiercely denied).

 Mario Testino’s ad campaign for Gucci S/S 2003 under the direction of Tom Ford